-I just received a question in an email, “Should i tithe before or after taxes”.
+I just received a question in an email, “Should I tithe before or after taxes?”
 It’s a good question.
 Even though there are many other difficult questions in regards to tithing, many people have been confused for some time about whether they should tithe on the gross or net.
 Everything seemed pretty cut and dry with Israel in the Bible, but it doesn’t seem that way with us since so much has changed with the New Testament Church.

-- Should i tithe on retirement
+- Do you tithe on retirement earnings?

-- Should i tithe on gifts
+- Do you tithe on gifts?

-- Should i tithe on social security
+- Do you tithe on social security?

 - Is tithing before or after taxes?

-- Can i tithe to a charity?
+- Can I tithe to a charity?

-- Can i tithe to friends and family?
+- Can I tithe to friends and family?

-Ok, so you get the point.
-Tithing is a complicated matter.
-Tithing before or after taxes is just the beginning of the complications.
-Through all of this i am reminded of the verse In Romans 2:29 – “and circumcision is that of the heart, in the Spirit, not in the letter”
+The question you should be asking yourself right now is if tithing is the answer at all.
+Through all of this, I am reminded of the verse In Romans 2:29 – “circumcision is that of the heart, in the Spirit, not in the letter.”

 The point is that all these questions about tithing show how 10% giving is a part of the letter and not of the spirit.
-The regulations about what you can give, who you can give to, how much you can give, when and where; are all part of the letter that kills. if you don’t think it kills, just look at how people stumble over 1 tithing question.
+The regulations about what you can give, who you can give to, how much you can give, when and where; are all part of the letter that kills. if you don’t think it kills, just look at how people stumble over one tithing question.
 Let alone, a hundred more that the bible doesn’t even give you answers for; because the instructions for tithing were given under the Old Covenant.

-With Spirit led giving in the New Testament, the command to tithe is overwritten and fulfilled.
+With Spirit-led giving in the New Testament, the command to tithe is overwritten and fulfilled.
 If the law was fulfilled, that means its purpose is used up.
 You cannot continue to use and add more water to a bucket of water when it has fulfilled its purpose.
 It is full and finished with its job.
 It is not abolished.
 It is just fulfilled.
 Now, you need a different bucket that allows you to fill up with more water.
 Thank God for Spirit-led giving in its place.